NaGyRyT/blackjack/README.md

 You can try it, here is the GitHub Pages [link](https://nagyryt.github.io/blackjack/)

 - Default there are 6 decks in a hand, but you can set it between 1-8.
+- There will be new decks if the number of remaining cards is 52 or less (1 deck) or if you start a new game.
 - Default starting chips are $2500, but you can set it between $100 - $5000.
 - I store both values in the browser's Local Storage.
 - Blackjack pays 3 to 2.